tomjtoth/kubernetes/README.md

 ### TODO

-Leftovers from docker-compose migration and future extensions:

-- re-instate `staging.saldo.ttj.hu`
-  - also create a tagging major/minor/patch bumping script in saldo's repo
-- Oracle's object storage for backups of the backups :)
+- Saldo data to be backed up to Oracle's object storage